UniSC - University of the Sunshine Coast

 About

 Our first campus opened in 1996.
-Today our teaching network spans five award-winning campuses across South East Queensland offering over 120 programs, removing barriers to education for more regional, first-in-family and mature age students.
+Today our teaching network spans five campuses across South East Queensland offering over 150 programs, providing access to education for more regional, first-in-family and mature age students.
 Our graduates are invaluable to their local communities, with seven out of ten UniSC graduates staying in the regions to contribute to their social and economic prosperity.

 A five-star student experience